 The Group understands the importance of maintaining a good relationship with its employees, customers and suppliers to meet its immediate and long-term business goals.
-During the year, there were no material and significant disputes between the Group and its employees, customers and suppliers, except the disclosure in note 34 to the consolidated financial statements.
+During the year, there were no material and significant disputes between the Group and its employees, customers and suppliers.